 Mazumdar-Shaw Advanced Research Centre (ARC)

-The ARC, the Advanced Research Centre, will be the creative and collaborative heart of research at the University of Glasgow.
+The ARC, the Advanced Research Centre, is the creative and collaborative heart of research at the University of Glasgow.
 The £116m building will help bridge the boundaries between research, cross subject collaboration and true societal impact.
-The ARC will open in Spring 2022.

-The ARC will bring world leading researchers together in a building specifically designed to break down organisational structures and facilitate collaboration.
-By housing diverse teams within the same building, the ARC will expose individuals and research areas to each other, increasing opportunities for cross-disciplinary working.
+The ARC brings world leading researchers together in a building specifically designed to break down organisational structures and facilitate collaboration.
+By housing diverse teams within the same building, the ARC exposes individuals and research areas to each other, increasing opportunities for cross-disciplinary working.

-As well as providing collaboration facilities for the entire University research community, it will be home to academics working on global challenges across five broad themes: Creative Economies & Cultural Transformation, Digital Chemistry, Global Sustainable Development, Quantum and Nanotechnology, and Technologies Touching Life.
+As well as providing collaboration facilities for the entire University research community, it is home to academics working on global challenges across five broad themes: Creative Economies & Cultural Transformation, Digital Chemistry, Global Sustainable Development, Quantum and Nanotechnology, and Technologies Touching Life.

-The ground floor of the ARC will be open to the general public to showcase the excitement and relevance of the University’s research.
-It will offer a mix of multi-purpose spaces for events and conferences, as well as team building and networking activity and public engagement.
+The ground floor of the ARC will be open to the general public from September 2022.
+Alongside a cafe the ground floor offers a mix of multi-purpose spaces for events and conferences, as well as team building and networking activity and public engagement.